mapbender/icons/readme.md

 ## Change font

-To get change the icons use [IcoMoon](https://icomoon.io/).
+To change the icons to use the [IcoMoon](https://icomoon.io/app/#/select) site.

-* Click on import files
+* Click on Import Icons on the toolbar
-* Select and load [selection.json](selection.json) project file.
+* Select and load the [selection.json](selection.json) project file.
-* Edit icons
+* Edit the existing mapbender-icons "Selection"
-* Click "Generate-Font" on bottom panel
+* Click "Generate Font" on the bottom panel
-* Download "zip" and extract it into this GIT project folder
+* Click "Download" on the bottom panel to extract the ZIP into this GIT project folder
 * Commit, Push/Pull-request